 A mortgage will be with you for years, so you need to think ahead.
 As such, you need to know what other major expenses you can expect to pay in future and what you can avoid.

 Given how complicated mortgages in particular are, it makes sense to seek good advice.
 Much of the process is legal in nature, or it will require solid financial planning.
 This means you will need to be able to assess your own situation, be it your pension fund, income or assets, very effectively.
 You will definitely need a trusty expert who can provide constructive advice so that your dream of owning your own home does not turn into a nightmare.

 You need to be well prepared to make your dream of having your own home a reality.
 Take your time and don’t rush to take out a mortgage loan.
 At the same time, don’t be daunted by the process.
-After all, if you are equipped with the necessary prior knowledge and bear the right principles in mind, you will be fine.
+After all, if you are equipped with the necessary prior knowledge on real estate financing and bear the right principles in mind, you will be fine.